Granny Annexes & The 7 Year Inheritance Tax Rule

 What Counts As A Gift?

-According to the GOV.UK website
+According to the GOV.UK website, a gift can be:

-- anything that has a value, such as money, property, possessions
+- Anything that has a value, such as money, property, possessions

-- a loss in value when something’s transferred, for example if you sell your house to your child for less than it’s worth, the difference in value counts as a gift”
+- A loss in value when something’s transferred, for example if you sell your house to your child for less than it’s worth, the difference in value counts as a gift”

 And as a guideline again from the GOV.UK website there are also some gifts that are exempt from Inheritance altogether which may help a family member out in another way without releasing equity.